krishnaglodha/geopython2021-Geospatial-analysis-101/README.md

 ### Instructors

 - [Krishna Lodha](https://krishnaglodha.com)

+## Description
 This tutorial is an introduction to Geospatial Domain and its analysis using python.
 Since almost all industries are more or less connected to Location and mapping, it is important to spread awareness and literate developers to understand different aspects of the GIS (Geographic Information System) industry.
 The first Part of this series focuses on different GIS Data types and how to read them, This includes understanding different data formats such as Shapefiles, GeoJSON, WKT, CSV, TIFF, GeoTIFF, etc. .
 Users can actually read such files on their computers and be familiar with them.
 The second part of this series focuses on geospatial analysis with python.
 Users will first practice working with some core GIS functionalities using GDAL and OGR on the terminal (and later in python).
-After this, users will be familiarised with the most widely used geospatial python libraries such as pandas, geopandas, fiona, shapely, matplotlib, PySAL, rasterio .
+After this, users will be familiarised with the most widely used geospatial python libraries such as `pandas, geopandas, fiona, shapely, matplotlib, PySAL, rasterio` .
 Complete Series is divided into the following subtopics :

 1. Introduction to GIS, GIS Data formats